zeero/CCPlugins/commands/refactor.md

 Arguments: `$ARGUMENTS` - files, directories, or refactoring scope

+**KEY FEATURE: Built-in validation and refinement after EVERY change ensures nothing breaks and no code is left behind.
+The AI will automatically fix its own mistakes during the refactoring process.**

 **SESSION FILES LOCATION: Always use refactor/ folder in current directory**

 ## Session Intelligence